Sales and use tax deferral—Manufacturing and research/development activities in high unemployment counties—Applications filed after June 30, 2010.

 Total square feet of building(s)

-Percent Eligible x Total Project Costs = Eligible Costs.
+Percent of building eligible x Total Project Costs = Eligible Costs.

-Eligible Costs x Tax Rate = Eligible Tax Deferred.
+Eligible Costs (as determined above) x Tax Rate = Eligible Tax Deferred.

 (ii) Second method.
-If the applicable tax deferral is not determined by the first method, it will be determined by tracking the cost of construction of qualifying/nonqualifying areas as follows:
+If the applicable tax deferral is not determined by the first method, it will be determined by calculating the cost of construction of qualifying/nonqualifying areas as follows: